Last updated: 25 Jun 2021

 We also make automated decisions throughout the life of your policy, e.g. when selecting customers’ applications to be reviewed for possible non-disclosures or when dealing with a claim.

 Where we make an automated decision using Personal Information which has a legal or substantially similar effect, you have certain rights in relation to that decision.
 In particular, you have the right to receive meaningful information about the logic involved in relation to the decision, the right to human intervention and the right to obtain an explanation of the decision and challenge it.
 For more information about this right and how to exercise it please see Data Rights.

 We use profiling and other data analysis to build, train and audit our insurance models and algorithms (including those used in our Automated Decision Making) and our machine-learning tools.
 The models, algorithms and tools we use help us do a number of things including:

 - understanding our customers and potential customers better, e.g. how they feel about Aviva, what kind of content or products would be of most use and interest to them, whether they might be displaying characteristics meaning that they may require additional support from us; and

-- predicting the likelihood of events arising to assess insurance risk, the likelihood a product will be purchased or to predict if a claim might be fraudulent.
+- predicting the likelihood of events arising to assess insurance risk, the likelihood a product will be purchased, or to predict the accuracy of customer disclosures or the likelihood a claim might be fraudulent.